 DDCE Marine Lightning Protection

 The innovative DDCE lightning protection system prevents the forming of lightning strikes in the protected area.
-The system is approved on land since many years with amazin results.
-The Marine DDCE enhanced for the special requirements and conditions on yachts and motorboats.
+The system is approved on land since many years with amazing results.
+The Marine DDCE is explicitly designed for the requirements and harsh conditions at sea.